potatoeggy/eifueo/docs/sph4u7.md

 <img src="/resources/images/sankey-diagram.png" width=700>(Source: Kognity)</img>

+To minimise electrical losses during transportation, high voltage, low resistance wires with high cross-sectional areas are used to reduce resistance to reduce power loss.

 ### Power generation

 A moving magnetic field produces an electromotive force as alternating current via **induction** and is how the large majority of power generation is handled.